Guarantor Home Loan - how do they work?

 Anna wants to purchase a property.
 She doesn’t have enough savings to pay a 20% deposit but can afford the loan amount she needs so her mum, Donna, has offered to provide a guarantee over her unencumbered property.
 After three years Anna is made redundant, can’t afford her repayments and defaults on her loan.
 Anna ultimately sells her property at a lower price than she purchased it so it doesn’t cover the full amount she owes the lender.

 She’s unable to pay the amount owing so Donna is responsible for paying the remaining balance.
 If she can’t make the repayment, the lender may seek to sell her property as this was guaranteeing the loan.

 When can I remove the guarantee?

-The borrower and guarantor should apply to the lender to remove the guarantee when the loan amount has been reduced to 80% or less of the property value.
-This should be achievable in two to five years, particularly if the property has increased in value during that period.
+The borrower and guarantor may apply to the lender to remove the guarantee when the loan amount has been reduced to 80% or less of the property value.
+This may be achievable in two to five years, particularly if the property has increased in value during that period.